This post contains affiliate links.

 View from the Family Grandstand at the Canadian Grand Prix

 As the map shows, you’re mainly able to see Turns 6 and 7.
 You lose the cars out of sight after Turn 7 as they pass the right hand side of the stand.
-Unless you sit in the extreme right-hand seat of section 7, then you can turn and watch the cars as they pass the stand.
+Unless you sit in the extreme right-hand seat of section 7 where you can turn and watch the cars as they pass the stand.

 If you sit in one of the sections on the left hand side of the stand (as you look at the circuit) you can see more of the cars as they approach Turn 6, and even as they exit Turn 5.